Funding for the doctorate

 The majority of doctoral researchers at the University of Bremen are employed as research assistants.
 Usually, research assistants are given time for scientific qualification as part of their contracts.
 Current vacancies can be found here.
 Many of the scientific staff members of the institutes belonging to the U Bremen Research Alliance also pursue a doctorate at the University of Bremen.

 If you are looking for scholarship programs, you can get information about funding organizations here.
-Further scholarships can be found at Euraxess Germany, mystipendium.de (in German), e-fellows.net (in German) or the platform stipendienlotse.de (in German) offered by the German Federal Ministry of Education and Research.
+Further scholarships can be found at Euraxess Germany, mystipendium.de (in German) or e-fellows.net (in German).
 For international graduates who haven't been in germany already for more than 1.5 years, it may also be worthwhile to browse through the scholarship database of the German Academic Exchange Service (DAAD).

-It is also possible to fund your PhD as an external PhD candidate through job outside of academic.
+It is also possible to fund your PhD as an external doctoral candidate through jobs outside of academia.
 Sometimes a side job (e.g. as a lecturer) can be helpful not only to finance your PhD, but also to acquire additional qualifications.

 Conference trips and invited talks at institutions abroad are often a vital part of making your research findings known outside the university.
 In addition to the financial resources of your research group, some faculties also have access to other funds, such as third-party funds or deanery funds, to help you finance your trip.
 Travel funds are typically available to doctoral candidates as part of structured doctoral programs and scholarships.